Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 ## Introduction
 ---

-Here are some notes about harnessing and fuzzing a closed source Windows program.
+This article describe how I harnessed and fuzzed a closed-source Windows program.
-Doing so, I found my first zero-days vulnerabilities and got paid my first bounty out of it.
+Doing so, I found my first zero-days and got paid my first bounty ever!

 ## Target selection
 ---